Bill Rowling: Leader of the Opposition

-Rowling, however, managed to retain the party leadership though murmurs about the effectiveness of his leadership abounded.
-His first test as Leader of the Opposition came soon when Labour had to defend one of its seats in early 1976 at a by-election in Nelson.
+After resigning as prime minister, Rowling managed to retain the party leadership, though murmurs about the effectiveness of his leadership abounded.
+His first test as leader of the Opposition came soon when Labour had to defend one of its seats in early 1976 at a by-election in Nelson.
 The by-election was seen as crucial to Rowling's future as commentators were suggesting he could not withstand two losses in a row.
 Labour fought a strong campaign and not only retained the seat but increased their majority as well.
 The success in Nelson periodically quietened the speculation about Rowling's leadership.

 Rowling then had to deal with two scandals involving two of his MPs, his approach to which, were regarded as heavy-handed and unnecessary in many circles.
 In 1976 Island Bay MP and party vice-president Gerald O'Brien was charged by police for allegedly indecently inviting two boys back to his motel room for a drink.
 Despite the charges being thrown out, O'Brien was subsequently deselected by Labour as its Island Bay candidate.
 O'Brien maintained that it was nothing but an attempt by political enemies to "get rid of me".
 He also stated that he got more sympathy from members of the National Party than from his own party.